Physical Symptoms of narcissistic abuse-What You Need To Know

 • Discard Phase: In this phase, the narcissist may discard or abandon you, either physically or emotionally.
 They may engage in emotional or physical affairs, or simply withdraw from the relationship, leaving you feeling confused and devastated.

-It’s important to note that not all narcissistic abuse follows this exact pattern, and the phases may overlap or occur in a different order.
-However, understanding the cyclical nature of narcissistic abuse can help you recognize the patterns and break free from the cycle before it repeats.
+Not all narcissistic abuse follows the same pattern, and the phases can overlap or happen in a different order.
+However, understanding the cycle of narcissistic abuse can help you spot the patterns and break free before they repeat.

 Examples that Define Narcissistic Abuse